Buba The Mule's Grave, near Kinneret Group

-The landscape surrounding the fish pond presents a lush and relaxing natural environment.
+The scenery around the fish pond presents a lush and relaxing natural environment.
 The tall trees reflected in the water and the dense bushes create a sense of wild nature, while the ducks and waterfowl add life and movement to the quiet landscape.
-People hiking on the Israel National Trail enjoy the tranquility provided by the place, and the special effect of light and shadows adds to the pastoral atmosphere.
-The pond reflects the beauty of the area, and invites visitors to be impressed by the harmony between the water, the vegetation, and the life around them.
+People hiking on the Israel National Trail enjoy the tranquility the place provides, and the special effect of light and shadows adds to the pastoral atmosphere.
+The pond reflects the beauty of the area, and invites visitors to admire the harmony between the water, the vegetation, and the life around them.

 As for Buba – her memory is definitely woven into the history of Kinneret.